 Take advantage of those breezy summer evenings and open your windows at night to promote a cross-breeze that will help you and your family sleep better.
 The cooler air will circulate all night, allowing you to start fresh with a cool home in the morning.

 Find out more daily habits for a better night’s sleep.

 With its easy plug-in-and-power-on design, installing a duct booster fan can draw more cool air into a room that’s too hot.
 Simply choose the design that’s right for you, place it in the register vent and plug it in for a quick and easy way to cool your space.

 Discover the best temperature to set a thermostat in summer.

 Get rid of incandescent lights

-Incandescent bulbs waste an estimated 90 per cent of their energy in the heat they emit, so if you’re trying to keep your home cool without purchasing an air conditioner, small shifts like switching to compact fluorescent lamps can cool your home while also lowering your energy bill!
+Incandescent bulbs waste an estimated 90 per cent of their energy in the heat they emit, so if you’re trying to cool down a room without AC, small shifts like switching to compact fluorescent lamps can have a big impact, while also lowering your energy bill!

 Set up your fan in the right place

 Because fans merely keep air moving around, rather than actually cooling the air, it’s best to set up your fans in windows or hallways so you can create a cross breeze that will draw in cooler air from the outside (or a cooler part of the house) to the warm areas.